UniversalDependencies/docs/_sv-feat/PronType.md

 shortdef: 'pronominal type'
 ---

 Pronominal type is a feature of (some) pronouns, determiners and pronominal adverbs in Swedish.
-Currently, we only use the `Int` and `Rel` values and do not disambiguate between them.

 ### `Int`: interrogative pronoun, determiner, or adverb